Deshan-Lokuge01/Deshan-Lokuge01/README.md

 - 📫 How to reach me **deshanlokuge124@gmail.com**

-- 📄 Know about my experiences [Former IoT intern at SLT Telecome, Sri Lanka](Former IoT intern at SLT Telecome, Sri Lanka)
+- 📄 Know about my experiences Former IoT intern at SLT Telecome, Sri Lanka, Colombo.

 - ---